-Although it is expected that the Community Partner collaborates fully in composing the proposal, the Community Partner must submit a separate Statement of Community Partner Support directly to the SIA Director that includes a checklist and outlines the partner's support for the project and for the details of the grant proposal.
-It should also express a specific commitment to working with the faculty member throughout the project, a plan to provide needed support, guidance, and supervision to student researchers, and list any other support (financial or otherwise) the community partner has obtained or will be obtaining for the project.
+Community partner participation in the SIA project is vital and SIA wants to ensure that community partner interests not only help to drive grant design but also offer insight throughout the grant's life.
+Although it is expected that the Community Partner collaborates to compose the SIA grant proposal, the Community Partner must submit a separate Statement of Community Partner Support directly to the SIA Director (mconley@holycross.edu) that explains the partner's support for the project, notes their expectations and hopes for the project, comments on any key details of the grant proposal, or anything else it deems relevant.
+It should also express a specific commitment to working with the faculty member throughout the project, a plan to provide needed support, guidance, and supervision to student researchers, and list any other support (financial or otherwise) the community partner has obtained or hopes to obtain for the project.